 Place the scrapbooking paper on a cutting mat or a thick piece of cardboard and cut three sides of each square (top, left side, and bottom).
 Use the lines you drew as your guide for where to cut.

 * Note: I know cutting on the left side of the square seems wrong, but we’ll be flipping this paper over for the finished design.
-So, for the doors to open the correct way, your cutting needs to be on the top, bottom and left side of each square.*
+So, for the doors to open correctly, your cutting needs to be on the top, bottom, and left side of each square.*

 STEP 3